franciskershaw/game-of-fives/README.md

 While the user stories are varied in terms of their end destination, intended use for all visitors to the site is ultimately going to be to play the game itself.
 Therefore the interaction design needed to be kept very simple to allow intuitive navigation to and from the game page, via the rules section should they wish.

-* Interaction design needs to be intuitively learnable
+* Interaction design needs to be intuitively learnable.
-* Buttons and game inputs must provide feedback to ensure users are aware they can or have been clicked
+* Buttons and game inputs must provide feedback to ensure users are aware they can or have been clicked.
-* The same colour scheme and general tone has to be maintained across the pages and modals to maintain consistency
+* The same colour scheme and general tone has to be maintained across the pages and modals to maintain consistency.
-* 404 page required in the event that the user types the incorrect URL, with a link back to safety
+* 404 page required in the event that the user types the incorrect URL, with a link back to safety.

 #### Information Architecture
-* Navigation should be non-linear, achieved through clear and obvious buttons that both take a user forward or backwards in their journey without the use of the browser's forward and back controls
+* Navigation should be non-linear, achieved through clear and obvious buttons that both take a user forward or backwards in their journey without the use of the browser's forward and back controls.
-* Hub and spoke structure seems most appropriate on this occasion without the need for a conventional navigation bar, as the homepage can act as the hub with all spokes (rules modal, difficulty modal and game page) having a route back to the hub via either a back or a quit button
+* Hub and spoke structure seems most appropriate on this occasion without the need for a conventional navigation bar, as the homepage can act as the hub with all spokes (rules modal, difficulty modal and game page) having a route back to the hub via either a back or a quit button.
-* All information should fit within the viewport of a given device, without the need to scroll at all
+* All information should fit within the viewport of a given device, without the need to scroll at all.
-* No user should be clicking more than three times to reach the end of their user journey
+* No user should be clicking more than three times to reach the end of their user journey.

 ### Skeleton Plane